yinjin116s/BaiduAI-Attendanse/README.md

     picture/AipImageClassfy.php
     picture/lib/AipBase.php
 5. Import the Database Script Ai.xml
+6. CREATE FOLDERS CALLED "students“ AND "tmp" in /picture/images/
-6. Create an user in "user" field with admin = 1
+7. Create an user in "user" field with admin = 1

+SOMEBUGS THAT I'M TOO LAZY TO FIX:
+1. YOU SHOULD UPLOAD YOUR PROFILE PICTURE AFTER FIRST TIME LOGIN YOUR ACCOUNT IN WEBPAGE